 - 1 can of tomato paste

-- 1 bottle of red wine,
+- 1/2 bottle of a medium-bodied red wine,

-I used a Baco Noir for the first time and the results were the best yet - 1 litre of beef stock,
+I used a Baco Noir for the first time and the results were the best yet! - 1 litre of beef stock,

 - Flat leaf parsley, chopped for garnish